Dana-Ferguson/time_machine/README.md

 Time Machine is a date and time API for Dart (port of Noda Time).
 Time Machine is timezone and culture sensitive.
 Intended targets are DartVM and Dart4Web.

 A lot of functionality works at this time, but the public API is still changing a lot.
 TZDB needs QoL changes that are coming, but not here yet.
 This is a preview release.
-Documentation was also ported and still needs to be gone over and corrected.

---> Documentation builds locally with 0.15.1 but failed to build on pub.dartlang.org.
+Documentation was also ported, but some things changed for Dart and the documentation will have minor inaccuracies in some places.

 Todo:
  - [x] Port over major classes